top of page

 What to Include in a Pet Screening Checklist

 A checklist can be very helpful in making sure your pet screening process is thorough.
-Here’s what to include:
+Here's what does a pet screening consist of:

-1. Pet Information: Ask for breed, size, age and temperament.
+• Pet Information: Ask for breed, size, age, and temperament.

-5. Service/ESA Documentation: If applicable ask for service animal or emotional support animal documentation.
+• Service/ESA Documentation: If applicable, ask for service animal or emotional support animal documentation.

 Conclusion